wireapp/wire-docs/src/understand/email-otp.md

 - **Creating [SCIM](../developer/reference/provisioning/scim-token.md) provisioning tokens**
 - **Deleting a team**

-Personal (non-team) users aren't affected, the `2FA` feature is only for team accounts.
+Personal (non-team) users aren't affected, the `Email OTP` feature is only for team accounts.

 [SSO](single-sign-on/README.md) users aren't affected either since they authenticate through their identity provider (idP) instead of Wire's password flow.

-If you want 2FA for SSO users, you need to set it up in your idP if it supports it.
+If you want `Email OTP` for SSO users, you need to set it up in your idP if it supports it.

 ## Prerequisites

-2FA sends codes by email, so you need a working email delivery path.
+OTP sends codes by email, so you need a working email delivery path.
 That's either:

 - A production SMTP relay configured as a smarthost
 - The [`demo-smtp`](../how-to/install/troubleshooting.md) chart for testing (emails stay in the pod's local mail queue, never actually delivered)

-If email delivery is broken, users won't be able to log in once 2FA is on, because they'll never get their code, so it's critical to get email sending working first.
+If email delivery is broken, users won't be able to log in once `Email OTP` is on, because they'll never get their code, so it's critical to get email sending working first.

-## Enabling 2FA
+## Enabling Email OTP

 Add this to `values/wire-server/values.yaml` under galley's [feature flags](team-feature-settings.md).
 If you're not familiar with helm values overrides, read [Overriding helm configuration settings](helm.md#overriding-helm-configuration-settings) first.